Installing Martello Bollards with Embedded Footings

-Because it is necessary to penetrate the concrete surface when installing Martello Bollards, it advisable to check for water pipes, gas lines and underground wiring.
+Because it is necessary to penetrate the concrete surface when installing Martello Bollards, it advisable to check for water pipes, gas lines, and underground wiring.
 A core drill, in advance of an x-ray, may be required.
-Taking the proper safety precautions can help to eliminate expensive “down time” and prevent accidents.
+Taking proper safety precautions can eliminate expensive down-time and prevent accidents.

 Study the site plans:

-Site plans are generally created by the architect of the project.
+Site plans are generally created by the project architect.
 The architect will mark the intended location of each Martello Bollard on the plan.
 Ensure that the plan coincides with the site and familiarize yourself with the intended arrangement of the Martello Bollards.

 Designate where each Martello Bollard will stand:

-If the bollards are intended to be installed to create a uniform-looking straight line, many contractors find it beneficial to snap a chalk line.
-This will help determine the center-point of each Martello Bollard.
-The center-point of each bollard should be marked with chalk, spray-paint or a felt pen.
+If the bollards are intended to be installed in a uniform arrangement, it may be beneficial to snap a chalk line.
+The center-point placement of each bollard should be marked with chalk, spray-paint, or felt pen.

 Dig a hole to create a foundation for the Martello Bollard.
 The climate of the installation site and the substrate in which the Martello Bollard will sit will determine the size requirements of the installation hole.
-If a Martello Bollard is to be installed independently and (not under a shared concrete surface, like a side sidewalk or concrete meridian), the installation hole should be dug to the depth of the area’s frost line.
-Martello Bollards that are installed independently may also require an installation hole with a larger width.
-Each region’s frost line can be obtained from the local building inspection department.
-To determine the width requirement of your hole, you may wish to consult a professional engineer.
-The hole should extend a minimum of 4” from every side of the Martello Bollard; larger wide installation holes may be required depending on location.
+In general, the hole should be approximately 12” deep, noting that the installation hole should be dug to the depth of the area’s frost line.
+Local frost line depths can be obtained from the local building inspection department.
+To determine the width requirement of your hole, you may wish to consult a professional engineer, however the hole should extend a minimum of 8–12” from every side of the Martello Bollard; larger wide installation holes may be required depending on location.

-Position the bollard so that its entire footing will rest in the concrete substrate.
-Many installers have found it beneficial to use wood or brick to position the bollard so that top of the footing is flush with the intended concrete surface.
+Position the bollard so that the entire footing will rest in the concrete substrate.
+Many installers find it beneficial to use wood or brick to position the bollard so that top of the footing (A) is flush with the intended concrete surface.
 Ensure that the sloped side of the Martello Bollard’s body faces the road.

 Pouring the Concrete

 Ensure that the proper ratio of water and concrete mix is used.
-The concrete should have a similar texture to mouldable clay.
+The concrete should have a similar texture to moldable clay.
 Begin to fill hole with concrete and, as the hole fills, direct and tamp the wet concrete into the Martello Bollard’s footing.
 Pour the concrete evenly and avoid disrupting the bollard.
 When the concrete reaches the surface of the installation hole, begin filling the body of the Martello Bollard though the holes at the top.
-Continue to pour until the wet concrete reaches the portion of the bollard that contains reflective striping.
+Continue to pour until the wet concrete fills the base of the bollard to within 1/2” of the top.

-A lot of elements contribute to how fast concrete will cure in any given environment.
+The time required for the concrete to cure will vary depending on the environment.
 Moisture in the air and cool temperatures can both significantly slow the process.
-It is generally recommended that a minimum of 2 -3 days wait should be given before regular use of the bollard is permitted.
+It generally takes a minimum of 2–3 days for the concrete inside the bollard to cure.

-At a distance, examine the plain of view.
-All Martello Bollards should appear to be perpendicular with the surface of the concrete and the sloped side of each bollard should face the roadway.
+At a distance, examine the plane of view.
+The vertical side of each Martello Bollard should be perpendicular to the surface of the concrete, and the sloped side of each bollard should face the roadway.

-If the bollard was scratched or scraped during installation, it can be repaired with touch up paint, commonly found at automotive stores.
-Abrasions must be covered to avoid rust and ensure the proper life of the bollard.
+If the bollard was scratched or scraped during installation, repair it immediately with touch up paint, commonly found at automotive stores.
+Abrasions should be covered to avoid rust and ensure the proper life of the bollard.

 Care and Maintenance

 Martello Bollards are designed to deliver exceptional impact-resistance and an unsurpassed level of durability.
 They are finished with a resilient powder-coating and require little in terms of ongoing maintenance.
 The powder-coated finish will protect the bollard in typical North American climates; however, proper care and maintenance are required.
-In most environments, regularly-performed inspections and routine cleaning will ensure that a bollard retains its aesthetic appeal and does not become damaged by the elements.
-For detailed information on caring for or repairing Martello Bollards, please visit Reliance Foundry’s bollard care page.
+In most environments, regularly-performed inspections and routine cleaning will ensure that a bollard retains its aesthetic appeal and does not rust or become damaged by the elements.